iPhone XR makes the right trade-offs for a cheaper price

 That said, the differences are often hard to spot, even with the phones side by side.
 Where quality really matters, you'll probably want a bigger screen such as a tablet or a TV anyway.

-Although the Max has the largest battery in an iPhone, the XR was typically on par with or exceeded the Max in battery performance when viewing video, especially at lower or medium brightness.
+Although the Max has the largest battery in an iPhone, the XR was typically on par with or exceeded the Max in battery performance when viewing video, at least at lower or medium brightness.
 In any case, either phone should give you enough battery life for routine use.

 Cameras improve with each generation, and the new iPhones are no different.
 For many shots, the new iPhones blend four exposures rather than two, allowing for better lighting balance and more detail.
 In some shots taken in suboptimal conditions - against direct sunlight - the XR still showed trees in dimly lit areas, while last year's iPhone X produced pitch back.
 The new cameras also have better focus and low-light capabilities.